 Peer pressure conformity is not always a bad thing.
 Moral and ethical behavior is often taught and reinforced in this way.
 However, our minds should be involved in the process as well.
 When Jesus said, “You shall love the Lord your God with all your heart and with all your soul and with all your mind,” (Matt.
 22:37) He gave us the responsibility to make rational decisions in how we live our lives, which precludes a mindless unquestioning conformity.

-I also came across an article titled, “Beware of Kafkatrapping” by Wendy McElroy.
+Wendy McElroy’s article, “Beware of Kafkatrapping” was posted in August of 2014 but is just as relevant, perhaps more relevant, today.
 According to Wikipedia, “Wendy McElroy (born 1951) is a Canadian individualist anarchist and individualist feminist.”
 I’m certainly not putting the Good Housekeeping Seal of Approval on everything she might believe and promote, but on this topic she has some very important things to say.
 Okay, for those who are baffled about what Kafkatrapping might be she writes:

 Kafkatrapping twists reason and truth into self-parodies that serve victimhood ideologues who wish to avoid the evidence and reasoned arguments upon which truth rests.

 It is a term coined by Eric S. Raymond about a book by Franz Kafka titled, The Trial, about manipulation and forced conformity under totalitarian rule.
 Raymond gives examples of how this forced conformity works out in real life.
 Kafkatrapping is a way of manipulating others through the use of false, vague and general accusations, and then demanding a confession of your personal guilt, using peer pressure to reinforce their demands.